cschweig2/chelseas-pizza/README.md

 ## Description

 _This application allows users to build their preferred pizza based on size and topping selection.
-The user will then be given a total cost for their pizza._
+The user will then be given a total cost for their pizza.
+There is no extra charge for choosing plain (no toppings) or choosing the medium size pizza._

 ## Setup/Installation Requirements
 ### View Online